We use analytics and cookies to understand site traffic. Information about your use of our site is shared with Google for that purpose. Learn more.

 - List your Azure subscriptions:

-bash az account list -o table
+az account list -o table

 Create a Resource Group for AKS

 To simplify the command lines for this walkthrough, we need to define a few environment variables.
 First determine which region you'd like to run AKS in, along with the resource group you'd like to use.

 Create a resource group with the az cli using the following command if you are using a new resource group.